androiddrew/realsense-stream/README.md

 # realsense-stream
-Web application to stream the Realsense D435i depth camera.
+A web application to stream the Realsense D435i depth camera in a Flask Web application.